vrizo/uibook/docs/controller.md

 })
 ```

-Note: `locale` is the only prop shown in URL.
+:triangular_flag_on_post: `locale` is the only prop shown in URL.
-Also, it is passed to Case function.
+Also, it is passed to Case function:

 _button.uibook.js_
 ```